 Send it a day after the check-out date.

 Thank your customers once more and say that you would be happy to see them again.
 Add a personal touch to your email and ask your guests to leave their feedback.
-A good solution will be to send them a survey to fill out in exchange for a reward.
+A good solution is to send them a survey to fill out in exchange for a reward.

 Let’s wrap it up